 The government agencies responsible for making sure that studies are conducted and handled correctly, and other organizations involved in this research study may look at your study records in order to perform their duties.
-These include: the US Food and Drug Administration (FDA), Health Canada, the US Office for Human Research Protections, the US National Institute of Neurological Disorders and Stroke, researchers from Hennepin County Medical Center, representatives from the The Strategies to Innovate Emergency Care Clinical Trials Network (SIREN) Clinical Coordinating Center at the University of Michigan, representatives from the Data Coordination Unit at the Medical University of South Carolina, the research ethics review board - IRB Services (an independent ethics committee that reviewed the ethical aspects of this study to help protect the rights and welfare of study participants), and/or other agents of the study who will be bound by the same provisions of confidentiality.
+These include: the US Food and Drug Administration (FDA), Health Canada, the US Office for Human Research Protections, the US National Institute of Neurological Disorders and Stroke, researchers from Hennepin County Medical Center, representatives from the Strategies to Innovate Emergency Care Clinical Trials Network (SIREN) Clinical Coordinating Center at the University of Michigan, representatives from the Data Coordination Unit at the Medical University of South Carolina, the research ethics review board – Advarra IRB (an independent ethics committee that reviewed the ethical aspects of this study to help protect the rights and welfare of study participants), and/or other agents of the study who will be bound by the same provisions of confidentiality.

 Information from this study may be submitted to the US Food and Drug Administration and Health Canada where the study intervention might be considered for approval for treatment of TBI.
 To help us protect your privacy, this research is covered by a Certificate of Confidentiality from the United States National Institutes of Health.
 With this Certificate, the study doctors may not disclose research information that may identify you in any United States Federal, State, or local civil, criminal, administrative, legislative, or other proceedings, unless you have consented for this use.
 Research information protected by this Certificate cannot be disclosed to anyone else who is not connected with the research unless there is a law that requires disclosure, you have consented to the disclosure, the research information is used as allowed by federal regulations.
 Disclosure is required, however, for audit or program evaluation requested by the agency that is funding this project or for information that is required by the United States Food and Drug Administration (FDA) or Health Canada.
+A Certificate of Confidentiality does not prevent the participant from voluntarily releasing information about themselves or their involvement in this research.
+If the participant wants research information released to someone, the participant must provide consent to allow the researchers to release it.
+The certificate covers disclosures involving participants enrolled in Canada in US legal proceedings, but does not cover disclosures in proceedings outside the US.

+The Certificate of Confidentiality will not be used to prevent disclosure as required by federal, state, or local law of, for instance, child abuse or neglect, harm to self or others, and communicable diseases.

+The Certificate of Confidentiality will not be used to prevent disclosure for any purpose you have consented to in this informed consent document.

 The study doctor is required by law to protect the study participants’ health information.
-By signing this document, you authorize the study doctor to use and disclose their health information, as described in this section, in order to conduct this research study.
+By signing this document, you authorize the study doctor to use and disclose the participant’s health information, as described in this section, in order to conduct this research study.
+State law or the enrolling institution may require an additional separate form on which you can authorize sharing of the participant’s health information.
+If so, you will have to sign both forms for your authorization to be valid.

 You have the right to revoke this authorization, at any time, and can do so by writing to the study doctor at the address on the first page.
 Even if you revoke the authorization, the study doctor and/or sponsor may still use health information they have collected about the study participant, if necessary for the conduct of the study.
 However, no new information will be collected.